 What is Personal Branding?

 Personal branding is the practice of creating a brand around a person rather than a business entity.
 Personal branding is used to help further people’s careers by positioning them as an expert within an industry.
-By developing a personal brand, a person can grow their social following which can help them secure better jobs, sell more products in their business, and increase better opportunities in their career.
+By developing a personal brand, a person can grow their social following to help them secure a better job, sell more products in their business, and increase better opportunities in their career.
 Building a personal brand is not something that happens overnight, it can take lots of planning and months of hard work to start seeing the results; sometimes you need to improve your personal brand after receiving feedback.
 This type of branding can also be called self-branding, and these will be used interchangeably in this article to mean the same thing.

 Why is Personal Branding Important